fwextensions/powertoys-keys/README.md

 #### Multi-app shortcuts

-Besides specifying a single app, the app list can start with a quoted, comma-delimited list of multiple app names.
+Besides specifying a single app, the app list can be a quoted, comma-delimited list of multiple app names.
 In this example, all of the shortcuts in the `"chrome, firefox, msedge":` list apply to Chrome, Firefox and Microsoft Edge:

 ```yaml
   "chrome, firefox, msedge":